 Sonoma Valley driver’s log, May 24, 2015.
 Another gorgeous day in wine country and since we had so much fun on our last dog friendly winery adventure we decided to do it again, this time in Sonoma Valley.

 We chose our destinations as though we were fairly savvy wine tourists on a day trip (no help from a wine driver or concierge).
-As such, we went straight to the Sonoma County Vintners Association website and looked at their suggested tasting routes, right at the top were dog friendly destinations in Sonoma Valley… score.
+As such, we went straight to the Sonoma County Vintners Association website and looked at their suggested tasting routes (has since been removed), right at the top were dog friendly destinations in Sonoma Valley… score.

 We know there are many more dog friendly wineries in Sonoma but this was perfect for our little day trip to Sonoma Valley.
 So, we picked three and hit the road.

 Our first stop was Gundlach Bundschu which is just East of the Town of Sonoma.
 Jacob Gundlach first planted vines on the property in 1859; six generations and over 150 years later the family is still tending the vines.

 There’s quite a few tasting experiences available here: a wine bar tasting, public or private tours, cave tours, private library tastings or a tasting at the site of the original family home.
 Also, there’s plenty of room and tables to enjoy a great wine country picnic.

 Since outdoor space is plentiful here, you’re more than likely going to run into other dogs getting their owners out and about for a well deserved break… we did.

 Two paws up 🐾 from Lola and Coco, lots of outdoor seating, plenty of shade and a few other dogs to chat with.